 Remember Midwest Airlines, McClain asked?

-Page 2 of 2 - There were nods and chatter as she reminded people that the airline used to be well known for that treat toward the end of a flight.
+There were nods and chatter as she reminded people that the airline used to be well known for that treat toward the end of a flight.
 It was memorable and it worked, she said.

 “That chocolate-chip cookie was added value.
 It added to the experience,” she said.

 “That’s what I’m hoping the chamber can be for your business this year – extra value,” she added.